 After reading section 2.5 of AR5, Chapter 2, I have to admit that I had difficulty determining the motive behind its writing.
-It comes across as a student dissertation, and not a terribly good one at that (remember, it was written by the same people who, in section 2.4, were unable to correctly distinguish between risk aversion and uncertainty aversion).
+It comes across as a student dissertation, and not a terribly good one at that (remember, it was written by the same people who, in section 2.4, chose not to distinguish between risk aversion and uncertainty aversion).
 Far from a presentation covering cutting edge developments in decision analysis, it is a rambling, flawed and incomplete account that could have been compiled by anyone with access to Wikipedia.
 There is nothing particularly ground breaking in it and there is plenty that is plain wrong.
 If there is a discernible purpose to the account, then it seems to be that it introduces each of the deliberative methods that are available, before then highlighting a susceptibility to intuitive reasoning (implying limited application to the climate change problem).
 It then finally settles upon the IPCC’s deliberative tool of choice, i.e. the precautionary principle.
 Add to this an appreciative account of climate model ensembles and the virtues of structured expert judgement, and you have a reasonably accurate description of the IPCC’s conception of normative decision making.

 Be that as it may, whilst the IPCC may deem the precautionary approach to be the most appropriate for the climate change problem, it is actually the most intuitive and least deliberative of the normative approaches on offer in section 2.5.
 It also just so happens to be the one that comes closest to vindicating the declaration of a climate change emergency, so one cannot be too surprised to see it promoted as a normative.